alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 slicer activate
 ```

+## Any colour you want, so long as it's black

+This phrase has been attributed to Henry Ford, and it applies to Slicer too.

+We use Ubuntu LTS for all of our work, so the root filesystem is Ubuntu based.

+We also have a Rocky Linux image for those who prefer a RHEL-like experience, or need to work with RHEL/Fedora deployments in production.

 ## A quick template for a VM

 There are many configuration options and settings, so I'm going to give you the most basic to get started with.